 10.30am:

-We could have got the boat but I wanted them to experience a reasonably long tuk-tuk drive.
-Besides, we'd be getting a boat later.
+We could have got the boat there but I wanted them to experience a reasonably long tuk-tuk drive.
+Besides, we'd be getting a boat later in the day.

 11.15am:

-We arrived at the Grand Place and did a full tour in 1.5 hours.
+We arrived at the Grand Place and did a full tour, which took 1.5 hours.

 The entrance fee was 350 Baht.

 Remember you need trousers/long pants and a t-shirt (shoulders covered).
-If not you will need to queue to hire clothes.
+If you don't have these items, you will need to queue to hire clothes.

 Afternoon